AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-find-work.md

 ### Narrow your focus with filters

-Use the Filter to narrow your focus to specific work items.
+Use the [!UICONTROL Filter] to narrow your focus to specific work items.
 There are a couple of ways to use the filter:

 &nbsp;